ExteriorExtensions: A package for Macaulay2: Introduction

-For $i< n/2$ and $j\geq n/2$ we reverse the role of the Hodge dual.
-When $0<i+j <n$ we use the standard product in the exterior algebra as the bracket.
-Finally, when $i+j>n$ we use Hodge star to convert to a product that makes sense.
-If $S$ has degree $i>n/2$ or $T$ has degree $j>n/2$ then we take $[S,T] = *[*S,*T]$ and use the bracket previously defined for $i+j<n$.
-The products that have degree sum $i+j>n$ on the level of basic elements $S = e_I$ and $T = e_J$ essentially result in $[S,T] \sim e_{I\cap J}$, however one has to pay attention to signs.
-Likewise, when the degree sum is $i+j<n$ on the level of basic elements $S = e_I$ and $T = e_J$ essentially result in $[S,T] = e_{I\cup J}$, however again one has to pay attention to signs.
+Finally, we remark that the products that have degree sum $i+j>n$ on the level of basic elements $S = e_I$ and $T = e_J$ essentially result in $[S,T] \sim e_{I\cap J}$, however one has to pay attention to signs.
+Likewise, when the degree sum is $i+j<n$ on the level of basic elements $S = e_I$ and $T = e_J$ essentially results in $[S,T] \sim e_{I\cup J}$, however again one has to pay attention to signs.